Cramping pain around the time of ovulation?

 The pain can be agonizing for some women and can be confused for appendicitis.
-This pain will only stop occurring at menopause.
+This pain will only stop occurring at menopause, or during pregnancy.

 Most women ovulate about 14 to 16 days before the start of their period.
 If you are closely monitoring your cycle and the signs of ovulation, you should know when you are ovulating.

 If you experience cramping after ovulation, it is possible that you are feeling the effects of implantation.
 About 20% of pregnant women report that they feel cramping after ovulation.
 This is a very positive sign that you may be pregnant, but please understand that not all women experience cramping at implantation.
 So if you do not feel cramps after ovulation, you could still be pregnant.
 Take the Implantation Bleeding or Period Quiz.